Bias Testing and Mitigation in LLM-based Code Generation: Threats to Validity

 \subsection{Construct Validity}

-Construct validity is contingent on the accurate identification of bias types in the prompt dataset and code functions.
-Human judgment in bias identification can introduce subjectivity and potential errors.
-To address this threat, we take several steps.
-For the prompt dataset, we involve multiple experts in bias identification and ensure consensus in labeling biases, minimizing the impact of individual subjectivity.
-Additionally, for code bias identification, we rely on GPT4 to classify the predominantly generated code functions, providing a more standardized and automated approach.
-The construct validity of our study also depends on the effectiveness of the zero, one, few-shot learning approach in mitigating biases in code generation.
+For code bias evaluation, we rely on automated test case analysis to classify the predominantly generated code functions, providing a more standardized and automated approach.
+Then, for the code that requires human evaluation due to runtime errors, we have multiple experts to analyze bias types for each code to reduce subjectivity.
+The construct validity of our study also depends on the effectiveness of the test case analysis result assistant mitigation for the code.
 If the mitigation approach fails to result in substantial reductions in bias, the validity of our conclusions could be compromised.
-To mitigate this threat, we conduct comprehensive evaluations to assess the impact of few-shot learning on nine code generation models.
+To mitigate this threat, we conduct comprehensive evaluations to assess five code generation models, test them five times, and report the average results.
 By doing so, we validate the effectiveness of our mitigation approach and strengthen the construct validity of our research findings.